eltreum0/elvuiloginandcharacterselect/README.md

 ## Installation

+Select the branch you want.
 Choose between Red, Blue and Grey versions, then choose between Regular/Opaque and Transparent buttons.

-Folder structure is as follows:
+Folder structure is as follows: `Interface` Into `World of Warcraft\_retail_\`

-Blue
-	> Regular
-		>Folders you need to extract
-	> Transparent
-		>Folders you need to extract

-Red
-	> Regular
-		>Folders you need to extract
-	> Transparent
-		>Folders you need to extract

-Grey
-	> Regular
-		>Folders you need to extract
-	> Transparent
-		>Folders you need to extract

 This means extract the following folders:
 	* Buttons
 	* CharacterCreate
 	* CHATFRAME
 	* COMMON
 	* DialogFrame
 	* FrameGeneral
 	* friendsframe
 	* Glues
 	* HELPFRAME
 	* Interface
 	* MacroFrame
 	* optionsframe
 	* PaperDollInfoFrame
 	* STORE
 	* Tooltips
 	* Vehicles

-Into `World of Warcraft\_retail_\Interface\`

-##Classic Fix:
+## Classic Fix:
 	For Classic the highlight is used differently and it will break out of bounds on some buttons.
 The glues work for the most part and if you wish to use them extract the folders inside Classic Fix after choosing a version from above.
 	This means open the classic fix folder and extract the Glues folder inside of it into your Interface folder as you did above, but overwrite the contents with the file from Classic Fix.

 ## WARNING
 Failure to extract these folders into your Interface folder will result in this glue and button replacement not working.